amp-cli/amp/README.md

  * Password: default
 ```

-The "amp config" command determines how to connect to MySQL and httpd.
+The `amp config` command determines how to connect to MySQL and httpd.
 It may scan the local system for common configurations (Ubuntu vs
 MAMP vs MacPorts; Apache vs nginx), prompt the user for information, and
 retain the info (in ~/.amp) for future use.

-The "install.sh" is mostly specific to the application, but it builds
+The `install.sh` is mostly specific to the application, but it builds
-on "amp" to address the tedious bit about setting up mysqld and httpd.
+on `amp` to address the tedious bit about setting up mysqld and httpd.
 For example, one might say:

 ```